Critique of Pure Reason: The soul is separated from the experienced world

 Kant may have had in mind an argument by Descartes:

 It is questionable that the fourth paralogism should appear in a chapter on the soul.
-What Kant implies about Descartes' argument in favor of the immaterial soul is that the argument rests upon a mistake on the nature of objective judgement not on any misconceptions about the soul.
+What Kant implies about Descartes' argument in favor of the immaterial soul is that the argument rests upon a mistake on the nature of objective judgment not on any misconceptions about the soul.
 The attack is mislocated.

 These Paralogisms cannot be proven for speculative reason and therefore can give no certain knowledge about the Soul.
 However, they can be retained as a guide to human behavior.
 In this way, they are necessary and sufficient for practical purposes.
 In order for humans to behave properly, they can suppose that the soul is an imperishable substance, it is indestructibly simple, it stays the same forever, and it is separate from the decaying material world.
 On the other hand, anti-rationalist critics of Kant's ethics consider it too abstract, alienating, altruistic or detached from human concern to actually be able to guide human behavior.
 It is then that the Critique of Pure Reason offers the best defense, demonstrating that in human concern and behavior, the influence of rationality is preponderant.